bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   times larger than a typical single-input, single-output P2PKH transaction.

-* Each of the transaction's inputs must be smaller than 500 bytes.
+* Each of the transaction's signature scripts must be smaller than 1,650 bytes.
-  That's large enough to allow 3-of-3 multisig transactions in P2SH.
+  That's large enough to allow 15-of-15 multisig transactions in P2SH using compressed public keys.

-  Multisig transactions which require more than 3 public keys are currently non-standard.
+* Bare (non-P2SH) multisig transactions which require more than 3 public keys are currently non-standard.

 * The transaction's signature script must only push data to the script